Skip to main content

 Dorms

-There are no requirements as to where students can live while at Fordham, and even freshmen may live off campus if they desire.
-However, the university does guarantee housing for four years to admitted students and includes everything from dorm-style rooms to apartments to suites.
+There are no housing requirements at Fordham, and even freshmen may live off campus if they desire.
+The university guarantees housing for all four years to admitted students, offering options that range from dorm-style rooms to apartments and suites.

 Fordham is split between three campuses across New York City.
 Rose Hill is the university’s original campus and is within walking distance of the Bronx Zoo, New York Botanical Gardens, and Little Italy.
 The school’s Lincoln Center campus is close to Central Park, while its Westchester campus, in West Harrison, NY, offers a more suburban experience.